mod-audio/mod-app-legacy/README.md

 mod-remote
 ==========

-This is a work-in-progress application that allows you to connect to a remote MOD device.<br/>
+This is a work-in-progress application that allows you to connect to a remote MOD device.
 The only required dependency for it is PyQt.

-Binary builds for Windows and MacOS are available, see the releases section on GitHub.